pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 included and registered in the same [Pentaho Web Package](web-package).

-## Known Values of Pentaho Environment Variables
+## Known Values of Hitachi Vantara Environment Variables
 ### `application`

 | Description             | Value                |